grafana/grafana/docs/sources/administration/api-keys/_index.md

   - API keys
   - Service accounts
 menuTitle: API keys
-title: API keys in Grafana
+title: API keys
-weight: 300
+weight: 700
 ---

-# API keys in Grafana
+# API keys

 API keys can be used to interact with Grafana HTTP APIs.